Stop Vital Recovery Services Debt Collection Harassment

 According to Better Business Bureau data, the company has received over 50 complaints in recent years, with most related to billing and collection practices.
 The Consumer Financial Protection Bureau has also received multiple complaints against VRS since 2015.

-Unfortunately, these experiences are all too common.
-That’s why it’s essential to take action as soon as you notice signs of potential harassment.
 At The Wood Law Firm, we’ve helped countless clients end the stress caused by Vital Recovery Services’ phone harassment.

 Also read: Account Services Phone Harassment